Creating quality content is important because it builds trust with readers and generates credibility. Quality content includes proper use of:

 As a dental marketing company, our goal is to take the dental discourse and translate it into an easy-to-understand message.
 When this happens, Google takes notice because your content is accessible and helps others.

-Something like a “How-to” may be best demonstrated through a combination of video teachings and written descriptions and often do well as social media ads.
+Something like a “how-to” may be best demonstrated through a combination of video teachings and written descriptions and often performs well as a social media ad.
 The goal is to diversify the types of content you are creating so that people can access, understand, and learn from your dental practice.

 Create a Patient Persona

-Patient personalities or personas are strategic tools used when trying to understand things from an outsider’s perspective.
+Patient personalities or personas are strategic tools used to understand things from an outsider’s perspective.

-Taking on the persona of a patient means you don’t know dental terms, procedures, tools, and you probably don’t floss once a day let alone once a week.
+Taking on the persona of a patient means you don’t know dental terms, procedures, or tools.
+You probably don’t even floss once a week, let alone once a day.

-Personas are useful because while creating content the goal is to pause and ask if a patient would know what something is.
+Personas are useful because it helps you pause and ask if a patient would know what something is.
+For example:

 “A root canal procedure is necessary when a tooth has a severe infection or faces decay.
 The pulp and nerve often need to be cleaned out or removed.
 Avoiding a root canal could result in the formation of an abscess.”

-The highlighted words are examples of content that might need to be expanded to better inform a patient.
-Most patients don’t know what a pulp is, or how it connects to the nerve.
+The words in bold are examples of content that might need to be expanded to better inform a patient.
+Most patients don’t know what a pulp is or how it connects to the nerve.
 Explaining things like this and how the procedure works are ways to build trust between you and your patients.